MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_explorecontent.md

 For instructions on customizing the learning pathways web part, see [Customize the Learning Experience](custom_overview.md).

 ### Get a complete site tour and customization guidance
-For a detailed look at learning pathways, incuding the site, the web part, administrative features, and guidance on how to build unique learning experiences for your environment, see [Customize the Learning Experience](custom_overview.md)
+For a detailed look at learning pathways, including the site, the web part, administrative features, and guidance on how to build unique learning experiences for your environment, see [Customize the Learning Experience](custom_overview.md)

 ## Next Steps
 - [Customize the Learning Experience](custom_overview.md)